 The ANAO continually monitors developments in the Australian Government sector to develop a comprehensive understanding of activity and trends in the sector and risks to the achievement of government and legislative objectives, including through analysis of budget decisions.
 The ANAO also maintains an awareness of the Parliament’s interests throughout the year, including through monitoring of chamber debates and motions, parliamentary committee inquiries, and interactions with Members of Parliament through briefings on request.

 The review of trends and risks in the sector involves examination of public and entity-held information gathered through the ANAO’s interaction with entities and stakeholders during performance, performance statement and financial statement audit work and through the attendance of ANAO staff at entity audit committee meetings.
-As noted in the ANAO Corporate Plan 2023–24, key features impacting the public sector operating environment include the shifting priorities in the public sector, including the APS reform agenda and an increased focus on stewardship and integrity.
+The ANAO Corporate Plan 2024–25 sets out the ANAO’s assessment of key features impacting the public sector operating environment including the shifting priorities in the public sector, including the APS reform agenda, emerging public sector risks and approaches to information management within entities.

 Governance